-Behaviour management and supporting the needs of pupils with special educational needs will also form part of continuing professional development.
+Behaviour management will also form part of continuing professional development.

-10. Monitoring arrangements
+11. Monitoring arrangements

-This behaviour policy will be reviewed by the headteacher and full governing board at least annually, or more frequently, if needed, to address findings from the regular monitoring of the behaviour log.

-At each review, the policy will be approved by the headteacher.
+This behaviour policy will be reviewed by the headteacher and full governing board at least annually, or more frequently, if needed, to address findings from the regular monitoring of behaviour.
+At each review, the policy will be approved by the headteacher and presented to the full governing board.